Topics

 Employment Law Guide

-New Jersey's wage and hour law requires covered employers to pay nonexempt employees overtime for every hour worked in excess of 40 hours in a workweek.
-This guide provides an in-depth review of New Jersey employment law requirements HR must follow with respect to this law.
+The District of Columbia's wage and hour law requires covered employers to pay nonexempt employees overtime for every hour worked in excess of 40 hours in a workweek.
+This guide provides an in-depth review of District of Columbia employment law requirements HR must follow with respect to this law.